frequently asked about Conrad Strays

 A: When Dave and Teresa Conrad bought their home in Middleton in

 1999, the property came with 10 abandoned cats.
-Since Teresa works
+Since Teresa worked

-at Orchard Animal Hospital, she started taking the cats in to get them
+at an animal hospital, she started taking the cats in to get them

 Conrad Strays began.